-14 Acknowledgements
+13 Acknowledgements

-- 1090 The research was accomplished within project A1 "SEVERE Scale Dependent Process Representation and Sensitivity Analysis for Most Extreme Events" (Grant No. 01 LP 1901 A) and D2 "COSOX - Coordination of Software Management" (Grant No. 01 LP 1904 B) within the German Federal Ministry of Education and Research (BMBF) research initiative ClimXtreme.
+The research was accomplished within project A1 "SEVERE - Scale Dependent Process Representation and Sensitivity Analysis for Most Extreme Events" (Grant No. 01 LP 1901 A) and D2 "COSOX - Coordination of Software Management" (Grant No. 01 LP 1904 B) within the German Federal Ministry of Education and Research (BMBF) research initiative ClimXtreme.
 JGP thanks the AXA research fund for support.
+The simulations were partly performed within the BMBF project MiKlip (FKZ: 01 LP 1518 A) at the German Climate Computing Center (DKRZ) and partly within the framework of CORDEX FPS Convection at the HLRS Stuttgart.
 We would like to thank Deborah Niermann and Stella Steidl at the (German Weather Service, DWD) for providing the HYRAS data set.
-We would like to thank Hylke Beck for sharing the - 1095 MSWEP precipitation data.
+We would like to thank Hylke Beck for sharing the MSWEP precipitation data.
 Moreover, we would like to acknowledge M. Lemus-Canovas for providing the SynoptReg R package used for computing the synoptic weather types (Lemus-Canovas et al., 2019).
 We acknowledge the contribution of the DKRZ for storing and maintaining the model data and the FUB for the software coordination of XCES.